 Howard Zane has developed a way to make wood siding for his structures that is quick and easy.
 His method takes a fifth of the time compared to working with real wood.
 Clapboard styrene comes in thin sheets with subtle paneling that already resembles wood siding.
 It is incredibly easy to cut by making just a few scores with a blade between the paneling.

 To fake the appearance of wood, the styrene must be textured.
 Zane runs it over with a wire brush to rough up the foam.
 The next step to create the look of aging on the clapboard is to imitate loose sections of siding.
 Using a tiny chisel, Zane makes gouges under the grooves of the panels to make it look like some siding has started lifting off the structure.

 Termite damage can be simulated by then chiseling these uplifted sections off to show rot.
 The clapboard is then brushed with India ink and alcohol with a light dusting of black pastel or chalk powder over the paint color.
 This completes the transformation of styrene to wood.

-If additions are added they will be designed and he may go to a professional designer if he wants it perfectly executed.
+If additions are included, they will be designed before being made, and he may go to a professional designer if he wants everything perfectly executed.
 Zane has been fortunate enough to have many friends in the hobby who are willing to offer help on his layout.
-In these scenarios he may trade services with other modelers to utilize each other’s areas of expertise.
+In these scenarios, he may trade services with other modelers to utilize each other’s areas of expertise.